milaboratory/docs/docs/mixcr/reference/mixcr-analyze.md

 # `mixcr analyze`

-A single command to execute complete MiXCR analysis pipeline, from the raw fastq files to resulting clone-sets (in a tabular and binary formats).
-Each MiXCR preset, among other parameters, defines a sequence of steps required to analyze the target dataset type, `analyze` retrieves this information, and executed all the steps for you, setting meaningful names for the intermediate files and saving all the reports along the pipeline in both `txt` and `json` formats (if not set otherwise by command line options).
+A single command to execute complete MiXCR analysis pipeline, from raw fastq files to resulting clone-sets (in a tabular and binary formats).
+Each MiXCR preset, among other parameters, defines a sequence of steps required to analyze the target dataset, `analyze` retrieves this information, and executed all the steps for you, setting meaningful names for the intermediate files and saving all the reports along the pipeline in both `txt` and `json` formats (if not set otherwise by command line options).

 ??? warning "Starting from MiXCR 4.1 logic of this command was changed completely"